 Coat both sides of the spiral wound gaskets with Dow Corning #111 silicone grease or equivalent.
-A 3-inch ASME CL300 RF flange with a modified bore (see Figure 1) must be installed in the tank.
+A 4-inch or 6-inch ASME CL300 RF flange must be installed into tank per specified size internal valve.
 Special stud bolts, furnished with the valve, are assembled into this flange.
-The internal valve and the pump or piping flange can then be installed as shown in Figure 2.
+The internal valve and the pump or piping flange can then be installed as shown in Figure 2A.

-FIGURE 2: ME990-3DF TYPICAL VALVE INSTALLATION SCHEMATIC
+FIGURE 2A: ME990SAR-4DFM TYPICAL VALVE INSTALLATION SCHEMATIC